 Does the additional insured truly expect the umbrella, which the additional insured has permitted to fill out the $5 million limit, to respond first dollar?
 Very likely not—otherwise, the additional insured would have required a $5 million CGL policy and prohibited using an umbrella policy.
 A more reasonable interpretation of this requirement is that the umbrella would respond excess of the named insured's CGL policy—and, therefore, not first dollar.
 In this instance, primary means first—first in relation to the CGL policy purchased by the additional insured as a named insured.

 And herein lies the crux of the problem.
 Most umbrella policies' other insurance condition simply states the umbrella policy will be excess of virtually any other liability policy, regardless of the other liability policy's other insurance condition.
-The only exception to this excess condition is if the other liability policy is written specifically to be excess of the umbrella—commonly referred to as a second layer or excess umbrella (for more on a typical umbrella other insurance condition, see "Commercial Umbrella—A Few Things To Consider," January 2016).
+The only exception to this excess condition is if the other liability policy is written specifically to be excess of the umbrella—commonly referred to as a second layer or excess umbrella.
 More on the commercial umbrella problem below.

 Contribution is an insurer's right to recovery after paying more than its share of a loss—but it is not subrogation (for more on primary and noncontributory, see also "Primary and Noncontributory," March 2012).
 The distinction between subrogation and contribution is not merely a technical nuance but an important practical difference.
 For example, at least one commentator has opined that a waiver of subrogation effectively prevents the insurer from seeking contribution.
 Such a notion seems to confuse the derivation of the insurer's rights.
 In fact, the conflation of contribution and subrogation is important enough in the context of determining the order of coverage between primary and excess policies that at least one court saw fit to describe the differences between subrogation and contribution.